OpenFn/docs/versioned_docs/version-legacy/roadmap.md

 to view the documentation roadmap.

-Below is merely a static list that will be updated far less frequently than the actual docs issues on Github.
+Below is merely a static list that will be updated far less frequently than the actual docs issues on GitHub.

 :::